SATs 2025 maths papers: key trends and tricky questions

 KS2 SATs 2025: reading papers analysis

-Paper 1: arithmetic facts and figures
+Paper 1: arithmetic paper deep dive

 In every arithmetic paper so far, including this year’s, there has always been:

-36 questions, 32 of which are worth 1 mark
+- 36 questions, 32 of which are worth 1 mark

-Two long multiplication questions, each worth 2 marks - one is 3-digits by 2-digits, one is 4-digits by 2-digits
+- Two long multiplication questions, each worth 2 marks - one is 3-digits by 2-digits, one is 4-digits by 2-digits

-Two long division questions, both in the second half of the paper, each worth 2 marks - one is 3-digits by 2-digits, one is 4-digits by 2-digits
+- Two long division questions, both in the second half of the paper, each worth 2 marks - one is 3-digits by 2-digits, one is 4-digits by 2-digits

 There was a pretty even spread this year across arithmetic topics.
 Calculating using known facts is always popular in the arithmetic paper - this year, we saw it five times, all in the first 15 questions (the questions are claimed to be presented in order of difficulty):